csalyk/slabspec/README.md

 tested for only a few use cases, and users utilize at their own risk.

 # Requirements
-Requires internet access to utilize astroquery.hitran
+Requires internet access to utilize astroquery.hitran and access HITRAN partition function files

 Requires the molmass and astropy packages